capioc/react-company-resources-page/README.md

 The resource page features an infinite scroll functionality and seach bar.

+Styling is minimal in order to be easily embedded on different existing websites.

 ## Environment Dependencies
 1. node.js `v12.20.0`
 2. react `17.0.1`